metallb/metallb/website/content/hacking.md

 [![Docker for Mac config](/images/dockerformacconfig.png)](/images/dockerformacconfig.png)

-If you need to get back to a working configuration, `make push-manifests` will revert MetalLB to running from the public quay.io images and the config from the repository.
+If you need to get back to a working configuration, `make push-manifests` will revert MetalLB to running from the public Docker Hub images and the config from the repository.

 ### Sandbox teardown